Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Introduction

 Mikhalkin suggested in \cite[\S3]{Mi2} that $\psi$-class conditions manifest in tropical geometry as higher-valence conditions at markings.
 Markwig-Rau \cite{MR} and M. Gross \cite{GrP2} proved genus $0$ descendant correspondence theorems involving higher-valent vertices for ordinary GW invariants of $\bb{P}^2$, later generalized by P. Overholser \cite{Over} also for $\bb{P}^2$.
 Note also \cite{Rau}'s work for $\bb{P}^1$ and $\bb{P}^1\times \bb{P}^1$.
 Notably, all these correspondence results are for ordinary Gromov-Witten invariants.
 We discuss the difference between these and the log invariants below.

-Concerning log invariants, while our paper was in progress, \cite{Ran} used ideas from tropical intersection theory to give a new proof of the Nishinou-Siebert result, and then A. Gross \cite{AGr} extended these methods to allow for gravitational ancestors (i.e., pullbacks of $\psi$-classes from $\?{\s{M}}_{0,n}$, which by our Prop. \ref{psihat} turn out to coincide with the usual descendant $\psi$-classes).
+Concerning genus $0$ log invariants, while our paper was in progress, \cite{Ran} used ideas from tropical intersection theory to give a new proof of the Nishinou-Siebert result, and then A. Gross \cite{AGr} extended these methods to allow for gravitational ancestors (i.e., pullbacks of $\psi$-classes from $\?{\s{M}}_{0,n}$, which by our Prop. \ref{psihat} turn out to coincide with the usual descendant $\psi$-classes).
 The Nishinou-Siebert degeneration approach we employ is quite different from these works, in particular making the connection between individual stable maps and tropical curves very explicit.

-To our knowledge, the only previous work on tropical $\psi$-classes for higher-genus curves has been in dimension one through the lens of Hurwitz numbers whose connection to descendant log invariants we explain in \S \ref{section-hurwitz}.
+To our knowledge, the only previous work on tropical $\psi$-classes in higher genus has been for one-dimensional targets with zero-dimensional incidence conditions, cf. \cite[\S 3]{CJMR} and our discussion in \S \ref{section-hurwitz}.
 In fact, even without $\psi$-classes, we have not seen the full details of the Nishinou-Siebert approach worked out for higher-genus curves anywhere, although the relevant log deformation theory was worked out in \cite{Ni}.

 We note that boundary incidence conditions were previously investigated from the Nishinou-Siebert degeneration perspective in dimension $2$ in the appendix of \cite{GPS}.
 The non-affine tropical incidence conditions which we explain in \S \ref{GenInc} were, to our knowledge, previously not considered from the degeneration perspective but are easy to handle in genus $0$ from the tropical intersection theory perspective employed in \cite{Ran} and \cite{AGr}.